istoica/ray/doc/source/signals.rst

   class UserSignal(signal.Signal):
       def __init__(self, value):
             self.value = value

       def get_value(self):
             return self.value

-  # Define a remote function that sends a user signal "value".
+  # Define a remote function that sends a user-defined signal.
   @ray.remote
   def send_signal(value):
       signal.send(UserSignal(value))
-      return

 .. autofunction:: ray.experimental.signal.receive

-Here is a simple example of receiving signals from and actor or task identified by `a`.
-Note that an actor is identified by its handle, and a task by an object id it returns.
+Here is a simple example of how to receive signals from an actor or task identified by ``a``.
+Note that an actor is identified by its handle, and a task by one of its object ID return values.

 .. code-block:: python

   import ray.experimental.signal as signal

-  # This is the first call of receive() for source 'a'.
+  # This returns a possibly empty list of all signals that have been sent by 'a'
+  # since the last invocation of signal.receive from within this process.
+If 'a'
-  # Get all signals that 'a' sent so far.
-If 'a' did not send any signals,
+  # did not send any signals, then this will wait for up to 10 seconds to receive
-  # wait for another 10sec for a signal from 'a'.
-If still no signal received
+  # a signal from 'a'.
-  # return empty list.
   signal_list = signal.receive([a], timeout=10)
-  ...
-  # Get all signals that 'a' has sent from the previous invocation of
-  # 'signal.receive([a], ...)'.
-If no new signals, wait for another 10sec
-  # for a new signal from 'a'.
-If still no signal received return empty list.
-  signal_list = signal.receive([a], timeout=10)

 .. autofunction:: ray.experimental.signal.forget

-Bellow is a simple example, showing how to ignore all signals sent so far by `a` and only wait for new signals from `a`.
+Below is a simple example, showing how to ignore all signals sent so far by ``a`` and only wait for new signals from ``a``.

 .. code-block:: python